-MYBPC3 - Hypertrophic Cardiomyopathy Testing
+MYH7 - Hypertrophic Cardiomyopathy Testing

 Hypertrophic Cardiomyopathy (HCM) is relatively common, with a prevalence of 1 in 500 adults (1).
 HCM is a primary disorder of heart muscle characterized by left ventricular hypertrophy.
 The most classic finding in HCM is asymmetric septal hypertrophy, with or without left ventricular outflow tract obstruction.
 The disease demonstrates extensive clinical variability with regard to age of onset, severity and progression of disease.
-HCM can affect infants and children although it is more typically identified in adolescence or adulthood (2,3).
-The MYBPC3 gene codes for cardiac myosin binding protein C. Phosphorylation of this protein modulates contraction and is an important component of the sarcomere (4).
-The MYBPC3 gene contains 35 exons and is located at chromosome 11p11.2.
+HCM can affect infants and children although it is more typically identified in adolescence or adulthood (1,2).
+The MYH7 gene contains 38 exons and is located at chromosome 14q12.

-Up to 40% of individuals with a clinical diagnosis of HCM have MYBPC3 mutations (2).
-MYBPC3 mutations are inherited in an autosomal dominant manner.
-The majority of individuals inherit the MYBPC3 from a parent, although de novo mutations do occur.
+Up to 30% of individuals with a clinical diagnosis of HCM have MYH7 mutations (1-3).
+MYH7 mutations are inherited in an autosomal dominant manner.
+The majority of individuals inherit the MYH7 from a parent, although, de novo mutations do occur.

-Mutations in MYBPC3 and MYH7 genes are the most common causes of HCM.
-However, the disease is genetically heterogeneous and sequencing additional genes should be considered if familial HCM is suspected or the underlying etiology remains unknown.
-Approximately 50-65% of individuals with a known or suspected diagnosis of familial HCM have a mutation in one of a number of genes encoding components of the sarcomere and cytoskeleton (3).
-Compound heterozygous mutations have been reported in MYBPC3 and other genes associated with HCM (5).
-Mutations in the MYBPC3 gene have been primarily associated with HCM, but can also be associated with other types of heart muscle disease including dilated cardiomyopathy, restrictive cardiomyopathy and left-ventricular non-compaction (6).
+Approximately 50-65% of individuals with a known or suspected diagnosis of familial HCM have a mutation in one of a number of genes encoding components of the sarcomere and cytoskeleton (1).
+Compound heterozygous mutations have been reported in MYH7 and other genes associated with HCM (1,2).
+Mutations in the MYH7 gene have been primarily associated with HCM, but can also be associated with other types of heart muscle disease including dilated cardiomyopathy, restrictive cardiomyopathy and left-ventricular non-compaction (1).